 When Nehemiah found out the devastating news that his Jerusalem home was burned and crumbling, he immediately began to fast and pray.
 And what a prayer!
 He knew who he was putting his confidence in as he spent time praising God for being great and awesome.
-This five-session course looks at how Nehemiah and the nation of Israel prayed, worked, battled injustice, and worshiped a great and mighty God.
+This five-session study looks at how Nehemiah and the nation of Israel prayed, worked, battled injustice, and worshiped a great and mighty God.

 Pray as a Way of Life